-- Do not press the microprocessor into the socket. - Make sure that the microprocessor is oriented and aligned correctly in the socket before you try to close the microprocessor retainer. - h.
-Carefully close the microprocessor retainer.
+- Do not press the microprocessor into the socket. - Do not touch exposed pins of the microprocessor socket. - Make sure that the microprocessor is oriented and aligned correctly in the socket before you try to close the microprocessor retainer. - Do not touch the thermal material on the bottom of the heat sink or on top of the microprocessor.
+Touching the thermal material will contaminate it.